talorlik/ldap-2fa-on-k8s/tf_backend_state/README.md

 2. Retrieves `AWS_REGION` from GitHub repository variables (defaults to `us-east-1`)
 3. Retrieves `BACKEND_PREFIX` from GitHub repository variables
-4. Assumes the IAM role with temporary credentials
+4. Assumes the IAM role with temporary credentials and verifies credentials
 5. Checks if infrastructure already exists:
-   - **If not exists**: Runs `terraform init`, `validate`, `plan`, and `apply`
+   - **If not exists**: Runs `terraform init`, `validate`, `plan`, and `apply` to provision infrastructure
-   - **If exists**: Downloads existing state file from S3 (if available)
+   - **If exists**: Downloads existing state file from S3 (if available) or uses local state file
+6. Verifies bucket name consistency between repository variable and Terraform output
-6. Saves bucket name to GitHub repository variable `BACKEND_BUCKET_NAME`
+7. **Always** saves/updates bucket name to GitHub repository variable `BACKEND_BUCKET_NAME`
-7. Uploads `terraform.tfstate` to S3 (only if infrastructure was just provisioned)
+8. **Always** uploads `terraform.tfstate` to S3 (ensures state file is synchronized with latest changes)

 #### Downloading Existing State File